-In Note No.38A(c) to the statement regarding non provision of interest of Rs.
+In Note No.37A(c) to the statement regarding non provision of interest of Rs.
 3.00 lakhs payable to party registered under Micro, Small & Medium Enterprises Act, 2006 and also liability of Rs.
-18.85 lakhs not accounted.
+21.85 lakhs not accounted.

-Note No. 49 regarding to impact of Covid-19 on the financial results of the company, given the uncertainties associated with its nature and duration.
+Note No. 48 regarding to impact of Covid-19 on the financial statement of the company, given the uncertainties associated with its nature and duration.

-Note No. 55 to the statement, regarding the Company continues to disclose its results on the concept of going concern in spite of the fact of erosion of 100% of its net worth as the management expects to wipe off the accumulated losses by taking steps of rationalization of expenses and considering measures to increase revenue.
+Note No. 53 to the financial statement, regarding the Company continues to disclose its financial statement on the concept of going concern in spite of the fact of erosion of 100% of its net worth as the management expects to wipe off the accumulated losses by taking steps of rationalization of expenses and considering measures to increase revenue.